AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Directs you to more information about BiteBuddy or a requested command's usage!
+Want to try something new, but don't know what's available?
+Use **help** to find more information about BiteBuddy!<br>
+If you've got a command in mind but have a tough time figuring it out, you can also ask BiteBuddy, who's more than willing to help!

 Format: `help [COMMAND]`